-- Loose-fitting, comfortable, casual clothing; (shorts, pants with full loose legs, capris, etc.)
+- Loose-fitting, comfortable, casual clothing; something that will easily slide up over the knee (shorts, pants with full loose legs, capris, etc.).

-- Underwear
+- Underwear.

-- Nightgown, pajamas, or boxer shorts
+- Pajamas.

-- Sweater or sweatshirt that can be removed
+- Sweater or sweatshirt.

 - Tennis shoes or flat rubber-sole shoes that tie or slip on.
 Shoes should be comfortable and large enough to allow for swelling.
 Do not wear clogs, slippers, or high heels.
 You may bring nonskid slippers to use in your room.

-- Personal hygiene toiletries
+- Personal hygiene items/toiletries.

 - Eyeglasses, contact lenses, and denture cases.
 Please make sure all cases are labeled with your name.

-- Information on food or medicine allergies
+- List of food or medicine allergies.

-- A copy of your Living Will/Advanced Medical Directive (if you did not have it with you during pre-admission testing)
+- A copy of your Living Will/Advanced Medical Directive (if you did not have it with you during pre-admission testing).

-- A copy of your Power of Attorney (if you did not have it with you during pre-admission testing)
+- A copy of your Power of Attorney (if you did not have it with you during pre-admission testing).

-- The Patient Education Guide (this book)
+- This guide.